Brunel Hand 2.0

 PLEASE NOTE THE BRUNEL HAND IS BEING DISCONTINUED.
 PARTS UNAVAILABLE IN THE SHOP WILL NOT BE RESTOCKED.

 There is a limited amount of Brunel Hands left to purchase.

 1 x left hand

 Files will still remain open source for makers to build themselves.

 The Brunel Hand 2.0 is an advanced, lightweight and precise robotic hand for researchers.
 With a low cost and open source design, this fully articulated device is primed to revolutionise the future of robotics research.

 All over the world, university researchers and roboticists are using the Brunel Hand 2.0.
 It has nine degrees of freedom, four degrees of actuation, and can be programmed using the Arduino programming environment.

-The Brunel hand is perfect for anyone that is doing a project with robotic hands or wants a neat, light, and functional robotic hand for use with a humanoid robot.
+The Brunel Hand 2.0 is compatible with robot arms and perfect for anyone doing a project with robotic hands or wants a neat, light, and functional robotic hand for use with a humanoid robot.
 It's an excellent platform for research into prosthetics, object grasping and many human-robot-interaction applications.